scikit-fingerprints/scikit-fingerprints/README.md

   compatibility and familiarity for users familiar with these tools.

 - **Extensibility:** Users should be able to customize and extend the library to suit their specific needs.

-## Library Description

-- The library offers various functions that accept molecule descriptors (e.g., SMILES) and fingerprint parameters, returning the specified fingerprints.
-- It's open-source and available for installation via pip.
-- The library has been designed for ease of use, minimizing the need for extensive training.
-- Compatibility with the standard Python ML stack, based on Scikit-Learn interfaces, has been a top priority.

 ## Contributing